Cecil County Solicitation Lawyer

 Each state describes crimes involving prostitution somewhat differently.
 Maryland Code, Criminal Law §11-301 defines the term “solicit” as “urging, advising, inducing, encouraging, requesting, or commanding another.”
 Maryland Code, Criminal Law §11-306, also specifies that individuals must not “solicit or offer to procure or solicit for prostitution.”

 The crime of solicitation may occur when someone asks, urges, or orders another person to commit an act of prostitution.
 Even offering to ask or order another to commit an act of prostitution could be considered a violation of this statute.

-Solicitation is treated as a misdemeanor offense.
+As a Cecil County attorney can further explain, solicitation is treated as a misdemeanor offense.
 Criminal penalties may include up to one year in jail and a fine of up to $500.

 Prostitution and Assignation